 Night buses run from 12:30 a.m. to 5:30 a.m.
 All night routes (with the exception of route "B", which goes around the Garden Ring), including routes "N1" and "N11", which go to Sheremetyevo and Vnukovo airports respectively, depart from the bus stop at the Kitay-Gorod metro station.

-You can also purchase rides with Apple Pay or Google Pay by touching your smartphone to the contactless payment symbol on the yellow validator at the entrance.
-A single ride purchased using this payment method costs 46 rubles.
+You can also purchase rides with a card by touching to the contactless payment symbol on the validator at the entrance.
+A single ride purchased using this payment method costs 56 rubles.

 Lost and Found

 If you happen to lose anything on public transport and realize that it is missing shortly after, you should contact the dispatcher or the station agent.
 Otherwise, the next day, the lost item will be placed in the lost-and-found storeroom (Preobrazhenskaya Ploschad metro station), where it will be stored for six months from the date of loss.
 To reclaim a lost item, you will be required to submit a report with a brief description of your missing property and the route you were traveling, and in order to receive it, you will be required to present your passport or other identity document.

 If you lose a wallet, any money found inside will be sent to the cash office of the Mosgortrans Traffic Department for safekeeping.
 Same as with other items, you will be required to submit a report in order to reclaim it, after which you will be able to receive your money and wallet at the cash office and the lost-and-found office respectively.